Things to see and do - Bath

 Widcombe Hill GB - Bath BA2 6AA

 Appealing pub on south east edge of the city centre, with a local following and a neighbourhood feel.
-Generous portions of hearty cooking; smaller tapas plates also popular.
+Generous portions of hearty cooking; smaller tapas plates are also popular.

 Unit 5, 9 Brunel Sq GB - Bath BA1 1SX

 Buzzy, modern, industrial-style restaurant next to Bath Spa Station, in the Vaults development; its terrace is a must for railway enthusiasts.
 The grill menu features steak cooked in the Josper oven.
 Superb ales from their own brewery.